-- 46. The obligation for the HPCC to consider not only new evidence, but also the evidence already submitted to it during the initial proceedings, confirms that a request for reconsideration cannot be seen as an extraordinary remedy.
-In this respect, the Panel departs from the view it expressed in its decision on admissibility in case no. 43/08, Simić (decision of 12 December 2008, § 14). - 47.
+- 48. The obligation for the HPCC to consider not only new evidence, but also the evidence already submitted to it during the initial proceedings, confirms that a request for reconsideration cannot be seen as an extraordinary remedy.
+In this respect, the Panel departs from the view it expressed in its decision on admissibility in case no. 43/08, Simić (decision of 12 December 2008, § 14). - 49.
 In the present case the complainant argued in his request for reconsideration, in substance, that the HPCC had wrongly assessed the elements of the case.
-According to the complainant, he had sufficiently proven that he had certain rights over the apartment and that there were means to verify that he had lived in the apartment prior to his departure from Kosovo. - 48.
+According to the complainant, he had sufficiently proven that he had certain rights over the apartment.
+He also attached an additional certificate indicating that he had paid the purchase price in full for the apartment. - 50.
 The HPCC came to its decision on reconsideration after a fresh examination of the already available evidence and after new attempts to verify the documents submitted and the allegations made by the complainant.
-It concluded that no error had been made and that no new evidence had been adduced which would warrant a change in its decision.

-- 49. It thus appears that the HPCC was in fact invited to have a new look at the elements of the case, and that it actually gave them a fresh look.
-It did not limit its reexamination to newly adduced evidence. - 50.
+It concluded that no error had been made and that, although new evidence was introduced, it was not sufficient to warrant a change in its decision. - 51.
+It thus appears that the HPCC was in fact invited to have a new look at the elements of the case, and that it actually gave them a fresh look.
+It did not limit its re-examination to newly adduced evidence. - 52.
 The Panel notes that, according to the European Court of Human Rights, where the same judges are called upon to determine whether or not they themselves made an "error of legal interpretation or application" in their earlier decision, they are in fact being asked "to judge themselves and their own ability to apply the law".
 Such a situation is sufficient to hold any fears as to the lack of impartiality of the court to be objectively justified (ECtHR, San Leonard Band Club v.
 Malta, no. 77562/01, judgment of 29 July 2004, ECHR, 2004-IX, § 63; in the same sense ECtHR, Driza v.
-Albania, no. 33771/02, judgment of 13 November 2007, § 81). - 51.
-It follows that the HPCC was not impartial within the meaning of Article 6 § 1 of the ECHR when it had to examine the request for reconsideration. - 52.
+Albania, no. 33771/02, judgment of 13 November 2007, § 81).

+- 53. It follows that the HPCC was not impartial within the meaning of Article 6 § 1 of the ECHR when it had to examine the request for reconsideration. - 54.
 The circumstance that in the initial proceedings and the reconsideration proceedings the case was prepared for the HPCC by different lawyers of the HPD does not alter this conclusion.
-What counts are the doubts that the composition of the panel of the HPCC, as the deciding body, could raise as to its impartiality. - 53.
+What counts are the doubts that the composition of the panel of the HPCC, as the deciding body, could raise as to its impartiality. - 55.
 The Panel notes that the situation has in the mean time been addressed.
 UNMIK Regulation No. 2006/10 replaced the request for reconsideration by an appeal to the Supreme Court on the grounds that "(a) the decision contains a serious violation of the applicable law" or "(b) the decision rests upon incomplete facts or an erroneous evaluation of the facts" (Section 13.1).
-This possibility was retained in UNMIK Regulation No. 2006/40, in slightly different wording: under the latter regulation an appeal could be filed on the grounds that "(a) the decision involves a fundamental error or serious misapplication of the applicable material or procedural law" or "(b) the decision rests upon an erroneous or incomplete determination of the facts" (Section 12.3). - 54.
+This possibility was retained in UNMIK Regulation No. 2006/40, in slightly different wording: under the latter regulation an appeal could be filed on the grounds that "(a) the decision involves a fundamental error or serious misapplication of the applicable material or procedural law" or "(b) the decision rests upon an erroneous or incomplete determination of the facts" (Section 12.3). - 56.
 For the foregoing reasons, the Panel concludes that there was a violation of Article 6 § 1 of the ECHR with respect to the impartiality of the HPCC in the reconsideration proceedings.